la2050/archive/_projects/2015/empowering-young-l-a-adults-through-the-visual-performing-arts.md

   For the past three years, PIECES has been empowering young L.A. artists to pursue their dreams by providing valuable creative tools including mentorship, community support, educational and professional opportunities.
-'In one to three sentences, please describe your proposal.': >- Throughout the following year PIECES will be expanding its programming to better serve its growing number of young artists seeking a place to grow artistically and to create.
-To effectively do so, we will offer more professional learning opportunities, conduct outreach to secure more volunteers, mentors and staff, as well as organize events for the community that showcase the work of our members.
-Our purpose for doing this is to ensure that more and more of  our young artists find success.
 Where will you be working?:
   - Westside
 How do you plan to use these resources to make change?: